sarazeaiter1/rnac/README.md

-# et3-native-react-native-audio-recorder
+# RNAC [WIP]

-HOCs and native utilities to record sound with react-native.
+Render props and native utilities to record sound with react-native.

 ## Installation